 I’ve worked at Harvard’s Berkman Center for Internet & Society, the World Wide Web Consortium, the US House of Representatives, Creative Commons (hosted at MIT’s Project on Mathematics and Computation), and the Ewing Marion Kauffman Foundation.
 I co-founded a bioinformatics company called Incellico, which is now part of Selventa.

 I studied philosophy at Tulane University.

 DISCLOSURES AND AFFILIATIONS

-I serve on the board of directors for ImpactStory and the Foundation for Earth Science (non profit) and advisory boards (for profit, which means I am compensated in some form) for Boundless Learning, Curious, Genomera, Qualcomm Life, Patients Like Me, and GenoSpace.
+I serve on the board of directors for ImpactStory and the tranSMART Foundation (non profit) and advisory boards (for profit, which means I am compensated in some form) for Boundless Learning, Curious, Genomera, Qualcomm Life, Patients Like Me, and GenoSpace.

 I occasionally get honoraria and travel for speaking and writing engagements.
 I have consulted in the past for companies, non profit organizations, and universities in areas related to open access, open data, biotechnology, semantic web, and pharmaceuticals.